 What is CPR?

-In a general sense, CPR is a process which works to get the heart beating again.
+In a general sense, CPR is a process that works to get the heart beating again.
 It is a fairly simple procedure.
 However, it is something that can be forgotten over time, so it’s important to keep your credentials up to date.

 CPR consists of using chest compressions and rescue breaths.
 Chest compressions seek to mimic the beating of the heart.
 In order to perform them, place your palm on the victim’s chest and place your other hand over it.
-Then, begin pressing deeply and quickly in order to help to mechanically pump the heart and get blood flowing through the body.
+Then, begin pressing deeply and quickly in order to help to mechanically pump the heart and get the blood flowing through the body.

 In addition, it’s important to attempt to supply fresh oxygen to the body in the event of cardiac arrest, so rescue breaths are also an important part of CPR.
 In order to perform rescue breaths, pinch the victim’s nose closed and tilt their head back.
 Then, blow two long, strong breaths into the victim’s mouth (while making a complete seal around their mouth with your own).
 Make sure you’re looking to see that the person’s chest is rising as you offer the rescue breaths.
 If it isn’t you may not be blowing hard enough or there may be an obstruction in the airway that you need to clear.

 In addition to chest compressions and rescue breaths, it’s important to also try to use an AED on someone who is suffering from cardiac failure as well.
-An AED, or automated external defibrillator works to offer an electrical shock to the heart.
+An AED or automated external defibrillator works to offer an electrical shock to the heart.
 This is extremely important for someone who is suffering from cardiac arrest and can significantly increase their chances of surviving the emergency.

 However, many people have questions about whether or not an AED is safe for someone with a pacemaker, as both devices offer an electrical impulse straight to the heart.
-In addition, people wonder about whether or not CPR in general should be applied to someone with a pacemaker.
+In addition, people wonder about whether or not CPR, in general, should be applied to someone with a pacemaker.
 Continue reading as we explore these questions in depth.

 Is CPR Safe for Someone With a Pacemaker?

-Again, this is a very common question, and one which is very valid considering all of the circumstances.
+Again, this is a very common question and one which is very valid considering all of the circumstances.
 The answer is that: Yes, CPR is completely safe for someone who has a pacemaker.

-Remember that the key is to try to get blood pumping through the heart and throughout the body.
+Remember that the key is to try to get the blood pumping through the heart and throughout the body.
 Thus, administering high-quality chest compressions is one of the most important aspects of proper CPR.
 Because the pacemaker is placed directly above the heart and chest compressions are done slightly lower, in the center of the chest, there should be no interference.